Healthcare significantly outperformed the broader market last year, after two years of underperforming the S&P 500.

 This outlook expectation is simply a general framework to guide investors and will need to be adjusted if market conditions deviate materially from current expectations.

-The article was first published on Seeking Alpha.
+This article was first published on Seeking Alpha